Kenna works with natural healthcare doctors and professionals. Her experience as a fitness instructor helps her write about health tips.

 Pain Relief For Herniated Disc

 My herniated disc in my lower back embedded pressure on my sciatic nerve, causing shooting pain or buzzing down my left leg to my toes.
-Some describe the shooting pain like fire or tingling as if the leg "goes to sleep."
+Some describe the shooting pain like fire or tingling as if a portion of the leg "goes to sleep."
 The pain fluctuates from scarcely any annoyance to deep burn, unbearable pain.
 It affects the range of motion of each leg.
 Some experience pain in one area of the leg and numbness in another area of the same leg.
 I never experienced numbness in the leg.
 The worse it got for me was the loss of range of motion and constant burning annoyance in the left leg.
 Other body abnormalities cause sciatic pain such as spinal stenosis, slipped forward or slipped backward backbone, and pregnancy.
 Situations like carrying large wallets or other objects in the back pocket cause sciatica pain.
 In the video, Jamie shows three stretches to help relieve and remedy sciatica pain.

 Back spasms or contractions produce a constant replicating cycle.
 They manifest because of injuries to the back muscles, tendons, and ligaments.
 When the spasms flare-up, it is caused by a present condition of back or a recent accident.
 The existing condition stems from poor posture, hereditary ailment, sedentary lifestyle, and not enough exercise.